 How is the total on my 1099-K calculated?

-If you are located in the US and gross payments exceed $20,000 with over 200 transactions, Ritual is required to report your total gross payments from Ritual orders on the 1099-K form without subtracting expenses, such as:
+If you are located in the US and gross payments exceed $600, Ritual is required to report your total gross payments from Ritual orders on the 1099-K form without subtracting expenses, such as:

 - sales tax collected by you